SamCFarrell/Automate-Your-Day-Job-with-Python/README.md

 ## Before You Begin

-1. Create a new GitHub repo called `python-homework`.
+1. Create a new GitHub repo called `Python-Challenge`.
 Then, clone it to your computer.

 2. In your local git repository, create a directory for both of the Python activities.
 Use folder names that correspond to the activities: **PyBank** and **PyRamen**.